Kurdish region

 In addition to presenting the news, the service embodied America’s belief that truth, when spoken freely, is stronger than propaganda or fear.
 It gave people in remote parts of the region an understanding — sometimes for the first time — that there is a world where honest information is not a crime.

-The service reached several million people each week, helping its audience to understand world events, democratic values and U.S. policy through accurate and independent journalism.
+Before March 2025, the service reached several million people each week, helping its audience to understand world events, democratic values and U.S. policy through accurate and independent journalism.
 It regularly brought news to its Kurdish-speaking audience about the U.S. military’s involvement in Iraq and Syria as well as U.S. support for Kurdish forces in the region fighting ISIS.

 The service reached communities that have long been marginalized and amplified voices that are rarely heard.
 It was one of the few truly independent sources of news in the Kurdish language.